Top 10 Cooperative Dungeon Crawler Board Games

 Players: 1-2 | Ages: 14+

-One Deck Dungeon is a fantastic little two-player co-op game in which you play as heroes attempting to make it through three levels of a dungeon.
+One Deck Dungeon is a fantastic little dungeon crawler card game in which you play as heroes attempting to make it through three levels of a dungeon.
 You roll dice and use your heroes’ special abilities to take on everything that comes your way, and then you try to defeat the boss.

-If you like light dice games and you’re looking for a great two-player game, One Deck Dungeon is a must-try.
-This has been one of my top cooperative games for a long time now and it’s one of the best affordable games out there.
+If you like light dice games and you’re looking for great two-player games, One Deck Dungeon is a must-try.
+This has been one of my top cooperative games for a long time now and it’s one of the best budget board games out there.

 Read our One Deck Dungeon review